muktarrejvi/cybersecurity-portfolio/CC_Last_MinutesNotes.md

 ### 🌐 Fake Websites
 - Used to **harvest sensitive information**, such as login credentials or personal data
-- Common in phishing campaigns.
+- Common in phishing campaigns

 ---